BrandonTang89/CrowdfundingForSchools/README.md

 A Crowd Funding Project for Number Fit

 # TO-DO
+### Auth
 - Button with timer to re-send email for email verification
 - Much better dealing with user error:
     - Email already exists when signing up
     - Email not found when resetting password

+### Database
+- Route to edit projects (including deleting)
+- Route to propose projects
+- Route for teachers to approve projects
+- Route for administrators to promote/demote teachers/administrators

+### Payment
+- Everything related to stripe

 # Set-Up
 ## Running the express app